manohar-iitg/Expensy/README.md

 * The charts only spline if the data is available and hence if the data for only two days is available, it plots that and the graph may feel a bit compressed than usual.
 This will be resolved in the further updates.

 ## Add Data Page
-* The page has 5 entried to be made - Category, Description, Amount, Income/Expense, Date
+* The page has 5 entries to be made - Category, Description, Amount, Income/Expense, Date
 * Category is a dropdown list which includes - Food, Entertainment, Transportation and Transfer.

 ## Future Plans